-- Podcast 002: Political Unrest and Insider Tours - Now we’re getting up to speed!
+- Podcast 002: Political Unrest and Insider Tours - In This Episode: Now we’re getting up to speed!
 My brother the recording studio engineer helped with balancing the microphone for my co-host Clare Angelica, and those tips helped with my side too.
 This is much more the “studio quality” I was aiming for in the first place.
-I’ve also signed up for an overnight transcription service so […]
+I’ve also signed up for an overnight […]

 - Podcast 001: My Co-Host - If You Missed “Episode 0” (the intro to the series), listen here.
-Say hello to my co-host (and long-time assistant), Clare Angelica.
+In This Episode: Say hello to my co-host (and long-time assistant), Clare Angelica.
 “This is Episode 1 …so we’ll probably flub it up!”
 I said in the opening.
-But you know, for our first try, I think it’s a pretty decent effort. 🙂 Not just another […]
+But you know, for our first try, I think it’s a pretty decent effort. 🙂 […]

-- Podcast 0: Introduction - For Practice, and to test out the new hosting platform for the podcast, I thought I’d do a quickie (5-minute) introduction.
+- Podcast 0: Introduction - In This Episode: For practice, and to test out the new hosting platform for the podcast, I thought I’d do a quickie (5-minute) introduction.
 As promised, it’s set up so you can download it manually if you wish.
 Episode 1 will come out on time on Friday (7 July).
-How to Subscribe You can subscribe via iTunes, or […]
+How to Subscribe You can subscribe […]

 - Behind the Scenes at JPL - Long-time readers know that This is True was created while I still had a Day Job.
 It was a very cool job: I was on the engineering staff at NASA’s Jet Propulsion Laboratory (1986-1996 — True was started in 1994, so there was a two-year overlap).
 Shortly after I left to pursue True full time, […]